huggingface/blog/optimum-inference.md

 ### 3.5 Run accelerated inference using Transformers pipelines

 [Optimum](https://huggingface.co/docs/optimum/main/en/pipelines#optimizing-with-ortoptimizer) has built-in support for [transformers pipelines](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines#pipelines).
 This allows us to leverage the same API that we know from using PyTorch and TensorFlow models.
 We have already used this feature in steps 3.2,3.3 & 3.4 to test our converted and optimized models.
-At the time of writing this, we are supporting [Onnx Runtime](https://onnxruntime.ai/) with more to come in the future.
+At the time of writing this, we are supporting [ONNX Runtime](https://onnxruntime.ai/) with more to come in the future.
 An example of how to use the [transformers pipelines](https://huggingface.co/docs/transformers/main/en/main_classes/pipelines#pipelines) can be found below.

 ```python
 from transformers import AutoTokenizer, pipeline